-Choose the Logitech G305 if you want affordable, reliable wireless gaming with excellent HERO tracking and long AA battery life.
-Skip it if you need Bluetooth, USB-C charging, very low weight, or large-hand ergonomics.
+Choose the Logitech G305 for affordable, lag-free 2.4GHz wireless gaming, strong sensor accuracy, and long AA battery life.
+Skip it if you need Bluetooth, USB-C charging, large-hand ergonomics, lighter weight, or advanced tuning.

 Best for